88 Energy Limited - Operations Update

 The Project is located on an all year operational access road with both conventional and unconventional oil potential.
 The primary term for the State leases is 10 years with no mandatory relinquishment and a low 16.5% royalty.

-The HRZ liquids-rich resource play has been successfully evaluated based on core obtained in the Icewine#1 exploration well (
+The HRZ liquids-rich resource play has been successfully evaluated based on core obtained in the recently completed (

-Significant conventional prospectivity has also been identified on recently acquired 2D and 3D seismic across the project acreage.
+Significant conventional prospectivity has also been identified on recently acquired 2D seismic across the project acreage.

 Cautionary Statement: The estimated quantities of petroleum that may be potentially recovered by the application of a future development project relate to undiscovered accumulations.
 These estimates have both an associated risk of discovery and a risk of development.
 Further exploration, appraisal and evaluation are required to determine the existence of a significant quantity of potentially movable hydrocarbons.